naranyala/naravisuals-web/README.md

-# Rigorstarter Webpage
+# A Webpage

-Rigorstarter is a high-performance documentation framework built with Rust, Leptos, and WebAssembly.
+A high-performance documentation framework built with Rust, Leptos, and WebAssembly.
 It is designed to deliver a seamless reading experience by moving the computational cost of markdown parsing from the client's browser to the build process.

 ## Core Concept